Many elements make up a funeral ceremony. Here are a few things to consider.

 On your behalf, ARKA Original Funerals can collate and acknowledge all donations and inform you of how much has been raised.
 We can also set up a Just Giving page in memory of the person where people can donate directly.

 We do not work with florists on a commission basis but rather that we value their flair and beautiful flowers.
-Kate Langdale Florist is someone who we have worked with for a number of years and can highly recommend.
+We know some lovely florists that we have worked with for a number of years and can pass their details onto you.

 Filming or Taking Photos of the Funeral Ceremony